guilhermesiani/guilhermesiani.github.io/_posts/2020-07-21-why-paper-and-pencil-is-my-best-tool.markdown

 Bullet Journal helps me bringing my thoughts closer.
 For a long time I didn't feel what it is to do something ~~horrible~~ more artistic and handmade.
 Even if simplistic, all that I said above about paper and pencil is more powerful along with Bullet Journal (for this I use a pen :p).

-I put on this notebook my year journey.
-Every month, every single day, all my notes, todo lists and reminders in one place is a kind of freedom that no app gave me.
+I put down on this notebook my year journey.
+Every month, every single day, all my notes, to do lists and reminders, all in one place, this is a kind of freedom that any app gave me.

 Don’t stick to the stereotype that programmers should consume all possible technology.